 Situated east of the Mount Rose Wilderness, the Steamboat Hills rise to the south of Reno, Nevada.
-Easily accessible, it takes less than an hour to reach the twin summits of these hills.
+Easily accessible, it takes less than 45 minutes to reach the summit of these two hills from the two primary starting points.
 The north summit and south summit sit along a ½ mile long ridge, and offer spectacular views of the surrounding mountain ranges, including the Virginia Range, the Pah Rah Range, and the Pine Nut Mountains to the east, with the Sierra Nevada to the west.
 More specifically, there are great views of Freel Peak 10,881’, Snow Valley Peak 9,214’, and Mount Rose 10776’ and other peaks in the Mount Rose Wilderness.
 Outside of these mountain ranges, one can see Tule Peak 8723’ to the north (which is west of Pyramid Lake).
 Peavine Peak 8266’ stands out prominently to the northwest.

 The Steamboat Hills rise independently of all these mountain ranges, which is why the views are so all encompassing.

-Access to the Steamboat Hills is from the edge of a residential area where a dirt parking area enters public land.
-A jeep road heads to the base of the summit ridge.
+Access to the Steamboat Hills is from the edge of two residential areas providing entry to public land.
+Jeep roads heads to the base of the summit ridge.

 The Steamboat Hills are best hiked in late fall, winter, and early spring.
 As mentioned above, there can be plenty of snow, so try to avoid hiking after a big snowstorm.
 During the summer, rattlesnakes may be present on the rocky areas and mud can be a problem during late spring.
 It is advisable to hike only after the noon hour.
 The reason is because the sun shines on the brown hills providing better views and better visibility.

 Getting ThereThere are two starting points: The northern trailhead at Fawn Lane and the western trailhead in Callahan Ranch.